tramlinehq/docs/docs/using-tramline/live-release.md

 #### Staged rollout

-If you have a production release with staged rollout, you will be presented with controls to navigate your staged rolout.
+If you have a production release with staged rollout, you will be presented with controls to navigate your staged rollout.

 ![](/img/android-staged-rollout-not-started.png)